 In making their judgment, management considers the detailed criteria for the recognition of revenue from the sale of goods and services set out in IFRS 15.
 The Company recognizes revenue when it is realized and earned.
 The Company considers revenue realized and earned when the Company has transferred to the buyer the significant risks and rewards of ownership of the goods (or service has been performed); the Company does not retain any managerial involvement; it is probable that the economic benefits associated with the transaction will flow to the Company; and the amount of revenue can be measured reliably.
 Where appropriate, device revenue related to subscriptions and the associated costs of such revenue will be recognized rateably over the life of the nearest term subscription contract.
-Extended warranties that are sold to customers as an optional service, including "Comprehensive Maintenance" contracts and warranties beyond that provided by the manufacturer, are treated as a "service-type" warranty under IFRS 15.
-"Service-type" warranties are treated as separate performance obligation, and related revenue is deferred over the period for which there is a performance obligation.

 The Company has applied judgment to determine that it is acting as a principal and gross revenue for sale of devices recognized when title is transferred to the customer and all significant contractual obligations that affect the customer's final acceptance have been fulfilled.

+Functional currency:

+In making a judgment as to which currency is the functional currency of the Company and its subsidiaries, management considers the currency that influences the sales prices and cost of providing the goods and services in each jurisdiction in which the Company operates.

+costs:

+Capitalization of development Management exercises judgment when establishing whether the criteria under IAS 38, "Intangible Assets", for development costs have been met, specifically the technical feasibility of the products in development and the ability to generate probable future economic benefits.

+Going concern:

-Functional currency: In making a judgment as to which currency is the functional currency of the Company and its subsidiaries, management considers the currency that influences the sales prices and cost of providing the goods and services in each jurisdiction in which the Company operates.
-Capitalization of development costs: Management exercises judgment when establishing whether the criteria under IAS 38, "Intangible Assets", for development costs have been met, specifically the technical feasibility of the products in development and the ability to generate probable future economic benefits.
-Going Concern: At each yearly reporting period, management exercises judgement in assessing the Company's ability to continue as a going concern by reviewing the Company's performance, resources and future obligations.
-The conclusion that the Company will be able to continue as a going concern is subject to critical judgments of management with respect to assumptions surrounding short and long-term operating budgets, expected profitability, investment and financing activities and management's strategic planning.
+At each yearly reporting period, management exercises judgement in assessing the Company's ability to continue as a going concern by reviewing the Company's performance, resources and future obligations.
+The conclusion that there is uncertainty the Company will be able to continue as a going concern is subject to critical judgments of management with respect to assumptions surrounding short and long-term operating budgets, expected profitability, investment and financing management's strategic planning.
 The assumptions used in management's going concern assessment are derived from actual operating results along with industry and market trends.

-Management believes there is sufficient capital to meet the company's business obligations for at least the next 12 months, after considering expected cash flows, capital commitments, future financing, debt servicing and the Company's cash position at year-end.
-Determination of Combination of CGUs: As at December 31, 2023, and for the purposes of the impairment test, the Company made a change to the aggregation of assets to its cash-generating units identified.
-Historically, GMI, PCS and Spyrus were considered separately.
-The change is attributable to the fact that most operating activity now runs through PCS.
+During the year ended December 31, 2024, the Company had a working capital deficiency and an accumulated deficit.
+The Company's ability to continue as a going concern is dependent on its ability to achieve positive net cash flows or ability to raise financing.
+Operations could be negatively impacted by current U.S. government mandates including actions implemented by the recently established Department of Government Efficiency ("DOGE"), which may affect demand and volatility for the Company's products and services.
+As a result, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.